mkline13/cl-sequencer-ii/readme.md

 - Run from 'app.py'.
 - Enter '/help' for tutorial
 - change the midi device by editing 'midi.py'
-- sequencer code mappings are in 'output.py' in the EventHandler class and above functions
+- sequencer code mappings are in 'events.py'

 ---